fake-news-and-politics-desinformation

 3. Neural Networks for Detecting Fake Images

-Neural networks, computational models inspired by the human brain that can learn and make decisions, and deep learning are essential for identifying manipulated images and videos, also known as deepfakes.
+Neural networks, inspired by the structure of the human brain, are powerful computational models used in machine learning to detect patterns and make decisions.
+They are essential for identifying manipulated images and videos, often referred to as “deepfakes.”

 How It Works:

-• Pixel Analysis: Neural networks analyze images at the pixel level to detect anomalies and patterns indicating manipulation.
+• Pixel Analysis: Neural networks can analyze images at the pixel level to detect irregularities that indicate manipulation, such as inconsistencies in lighting, shadows, or facial movements that are typical of deepfakes.

 4. Browser Extensions and Verification Tools

-Browser extensions and verification tools help users identify fake news in real-time while browsing the internet.
+Browser extensions and verification tools are designed to help users identify fake news and misleading content in real-time while browsing the web.
+These tools provide immediate feedback and additional context to help users make informed decisions.

 How It Works: